django-cms/djangocms-text-ckeditor/README.rst

 ----------------------

-``djangocms-text-ckeditor`` uses `html5lib`_ to sanitize HTML to avoid security issues and to check for correct HTML code; this sanitisation may strip tags usesful for some use cases (as ``iframe``); you may customize the tags and attributes allowed by overriding ``TEXT_ADDITIONAL_TAGS`` and ``TEXT_ADDITIONAL_ATTRIBUTES`` settings:
+``djangocms-text-ckeditor`` uses `html5lib`_ to sanitize HTML to avoid security issues and to check for correct HTML code.
+Sanitisation may strip tags usesful for some use cases such as ``iframe``;
+you may customize the tags and attributes allowed by overriding the ``TEXT_ADDITIONAL_TAGS`` and ``TEXT_ADDITIONAL_ATTRIBUTES`` settings:

 ::

     TEXT_ADDITIONAL_TAGS = ('iframe',)
-    TEXT_ADDITIONAL_TAGS = ('scrolling', 'allowfullscreen', 'frameborder',)
+    TEXT_ADDITIONAL_TAGS = ('scrolling', 'allowfullscreen', 'frameborder')

-See `html5lib documentation`_ for further information.
+See the `html5lib documentation`_ for further information.

 .. _html5lib: https://pypi.python.org/pypi/html5lib
 .. _html5lib documentation: https://code.google.com/p/html5lib/wiki/UserDocumentation#Sanitizing_Tokenizer